Onigam/mern-stack/README.md

 # Alaya mern dev challenge

+In this project which is a MERN stack you can write and edit post blog.

-Here is a MERN stack application composed by 2 repositories: the server and the client:
+This application is composed by 2 repositories, the server and the client:

 - In the server repository you can find an express HTTP server that connect to a local mongo database and expose the api.